taedlar/neolith/docs/manual/trace.md

 Tracing Neolith LPMud Driver
 ============================

-Troubleshooting a LPMud Driver in your local test is one thing, while troubleshooting a LPMud Driver while there are users connected is another.
+Troubleshooting a LPMud Driver in your local test is one thing, but troubleshooting a LPMud Driver **while users connected** is another.
 It is not likely you can attach a debugger to the process and set breakpoints.
 Also, there are also cases that bug or crash issues will not reproduce without user interaction with the MUD.
 You may need thoe old-fashioned tracing techniques to find out what goes wrong.